The Earth

 The curvature of spacetime is beyond our sensory confirmation capacities.

-The great Andromeda galaxy, our closest neighbor is two million light years from our own MIlky Way galaxy; such is the vastness of intergalactic space by comparison we are thirty light years from our nearest star, another sun called Proxima Centauri.
+The great Andromeda galaxy, our closest neighbor is two million light years from our own Milky Way galaxy; such is the vastness of intergalactic space by comparison we are thirty light years from our nearest star, another sun called Proxima Centauri.

 Neptune –with clouds in its atmosphere– is now our sun's outermost planet.

-How rare is our earth among the billions of stars among the billions of galaxies?
+How rare is our earth among the billions of stars among the billions of galaxies? seven

 The earth our native ground is a child of the sun.